-5.3 Preclinical safety data
+5.2 Preclinical safety data

-Preclinical data reveal no special risks for humans based on conventional studies of safety pharmacology, repeated dose toxicity, genotoxicity, carcinogenic potential and toxicity to reproduction.
-However, it should be borne in mind that sex steroids can promote the growth of certain hormone-dependent tissues and tumors.
+Preclinical data reveal no special risks for humans based on conventional studies of repeated dose toxicity, genotoxicity, carcinogenic potential and toxicity to reproduction.
+However, it should be borne in mind that sex steroids can promote the growth of certain hormone-dependent tissues and tumours.